The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 You've done the hard part and paid off your car loan.
 It's time to make sure you aren't paying too much for car insurance.

 If your vehicle is still relatively new, you’ll probably want to keep all your coverage to protect your asset.
 In the event you want to buy a newer vehicle and start this loan/purchasing process over again, the sale of your original car could be used to make a down payment.
-So, you’ll want to maintain physical protection (your collision and comprehensive coverage) to protect it.
+So, you’ll want to maintain physical protection (your collision and comprehensive coverage) to protect it — these coverages are recommended as long your vehicle retains a worth of at least $4,000.

 If you’re uncertain and looking for ways to cut insurance costs, you could consider if the value of your owned vehicle is worth the premium it costs to insure it.
 Here’s how to tell:

-However, if the difference weighs in the favor of keeping the coverage, you could consider raising your deductible.
+However, if the difference weighs in favor of keeping the coverage, you could consider raising your deductible.
 Your deductible and your premium are inversely related — meaning, if you raise your deductible, you lower your premium.
+Below, you can see how raising or lowering your deductible affects your premium.
+On average, premiums decreased by about 10% when deductibles were increased from $500 to $1,000.

-By doing this, however, you assume a greater responsibility in the event you need to file a comprehensive or collision claim.
-Which, isn’t always a bad thing.
+By doing this, however, you assume greater financial responsibility in the event you need to file a comprehensive or collision claim — which isn’t always a bad thing.
 While many people assume you should always file a claim if you’ve damaged your vehicle, you can seriously impact your insurance record and premium.
-Your collision coverage should be used lightly because the use of it is usually considered an at-fault accident.
-Meaning, your rate will increase and will increase for 3 years as most companies charge (rate) you for accidents and violations for 3 years.
+Your collision coverage should be used conservatively because the use of it is usually considered an at-fault accident.
+Meaning, your rate will increase as most companies charge (rate) you for accidents and violations for three years.

 Your best bet is to get an estimate prior to contacting your insurance company.
-Using our State of Insurance data here, you can determine if the projected rate increase for your state is less than the cost of repair if you were to pay for it out of pocket.
+Using our State of Insurance data, you can determine if the projected rate increase for your state is less than the cost of repair if you were to pay for it out of pocket.

 By this, we are referring to how much you could save by changing how you pay your car insurance bills.
-If you’re paying by credit card on a monthly payment plan, you could save $27 a year by switching to using your bank account.
-Moreover, if you’re able to, paying your premium up front can save you $61 a year.
+If you’re paying by credit card on a monthly payment plan, you could save $22 a year by switching to using your bank account.
+Moreover, if you’re able to, paying your full premium upfront can save you $69 a year.

-Keeping all of your insurance policies under one company can lower your auto insurance premium an above of $73-142 a year.
-Most larger insurance carriers have renters, home, condo and umbrella policies available to purchase.
+Keeping all of your insurance policies under one company can lower your auto insurance premium by between $77 and $138 per year.
+Most larger insurance carriers have renters, home, condo, and umbrella policies available to purchase and bundle with your auto policy.

 |Savings with Renters||Savings with Home|

-As we stated, any infraction ranging from a speeding ticket to an at-fault accident will be chargeable for 3 years.
-Because of this, driving safe and avoiding any unnecessary claims is imperative.
-You would not only face some stiff bills, but lose out on discounts like Safe/Good Driver.
+As we stated, any infraction ranging from a speeding ticket to an at-fault accident will be chargeable for three years.
+Because of this, driving safely and avoiding any unnecessary claims are imperative.
+You would not only face some stiff bills but lose out on discounts like Safe or Good Driver savings.

-Telematics are in-car devices that, after about 6 months of monitoring, create a profile after your driving habits.
-So, if you drive cautiously, you could see some savings.
-While this program isn’t available in every state (still a growing field of the insurance industry), here are some estimates from top insurance companies.
+Telematics are in-car devices that, after about six months of monitoring, create a profile based on your driving habits.
+So if you drive cautiously, you could see some savings.
+While this program isn’t available in every state — it's still a growing feature of the insurance industry — here are some estimates from top insurance companies.

 |Progressive's SnapShot||Average of $130|